Bratah123/Spirit/README.md

 A MapleStory Server Emulator in Python.

 Current Progress:
-- We are now able to get to login screen!
+- Server is now able to reach character selection screen!

 Tech Stack:
 - Python 3.8.5